The straight scoop on emergencies:

 INFLAMED GUMS

 It is super important to keep your teeth and gums healthy during orthodontic treatment.
 If you don’t clean your teeth well enough (even if you’re brushing twice a day), your gums could swell and bleed.
+Bleeding during brushing is not normal, so it's imperative that you brush along the gumline thoroughly every time you brush.
 Gentle but thorough brushing and flossing will usually help return the gums to a healthy state.
 If these measures don’t help, please call for an appointment to get it checked.

 TRAUMA TO TEETH